 So equal marriage.
 Gay marriage, same-sex marriage, civil partnerships, etc. is in the news a LOT at the moment.
 The third reading of the new marriage bill is going through parliament today and tomorrow.
 It’s brought a lot of homophobes out of the woodwork and caused me to swear at the radio more than once, but it’s also bringing about exciting opportunities to really change the institution of marriage and change it for the better.
 It’s a positive step forward and it’s good for me (a gay woman) to know that someday I might be able to get married in this country.
 Unfortunately, I’m not sure that, even if same-sex marriage becomes legal, the changes will be that radical.

 Those writing the new law have also spent very little time considering the implications of the same sex marriage bill for trans* people.
-Currently married trans people have to get their marriages annulled upon legally transitioning to the opposite gender, those marriages that have been annulled will not be reinstated.
-Furthermore when trans people go to get their Gender Recognition Certificate (GRC), they will have to get their spouse to consent in writing to the GRC.
-If, that is the marriage was originally an ‘opposite sex’ marriage.
-Those who married as a ‘same sex’ couple will not have to have their spouse along to give legal consent.
-Presumably, because same sex couples aren’t as worried about becoming legally in a heterosexual relationship, while heterosexuals need their straight status protected.
-Oh and all this is only in reference to binary identifying trans* people, non binary identified people can still not legally get married, if they wish to be recognised as non binary, as the definition of marriage does not include people who identify as neither a man or a woman.
+Currently married trans* people have to get their marriages annulled upon legally transitioning to the “opposite” gender; those marriages that have been annulled will not be reinstated.
+Furthermore, when trans* people go to get their Gender Recognition Certificate (GRC), they will have to get their spouse to consent in writing to the GRC.
+If, that is, the marriage was originally considered an ‘opposite sex’ marriage.
+Those who married as a ‘same-sex’ couple will not have to have their spouse along to give legal consent.
+Presumably, because same-sex couples aren’t as worried about becoming legally in a heterosexual relationship, while heterosexuals need their privileged status protected.
+Oh, and all this is only in reference to binary-identified trans* people; nonbinary people can still not legally get married if they wish to be recognised as nonbinary, as the definition of marriage does not include people who do not identify as either male or female.

 For many feminists of course, the institution of marriage is a patriarchal institution so tainted that they would much rather have a civil partnership that doesn’t have the same historic baggage.
-However the new proposals make no changes to allow opposite sex couples civil partnerships .
-Same sex and opposite couples will continue to be perceived differently in the eyes of the law.
+However, the new proposals make no changes to allow heterosexual couples civil partnerships .
+Same-sex and heterosexual couples will continue to be perceived differently in the eyes of the law.